nowaythatworked/goflink-client/README.md

 ```

 ## Documentation
 For Documentation I can only provide an OpenAPI schema.
-You can check it out [here](todo)
+You can check it out by going to [Swagger UI](https://petstore.swagger.io/) and putting in the link to the [schema.yaml](https://raw.githubusercontent.com/nowaythatworked/goflink-client/main/src/schema.yaml)

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](issues).
+Contributions, issues and feature requests are welcome!<br />Especially extending the OpenAPI Schema.

 ## 📝 License